 There are the right medications available that can help your ovaries to release eggs normally.
 But there are risks involved like multiple birth and ovarian hyperstimulation.
 It can also cause abdominal bloating and pelvic pain.

 Diabetes medicines and birth control pills can serve to reduce your PCOS symptoms.
 But these are only recommended to those who are not looking to get pregnant.

-Most of the women struggling with PCOS symptoms are rarely given answers and are rather shamed for their choices and their size.
+Most of the women struggling with PCOS symptoms are rarely given answers and are somewhat shamed for their choices and their size.
 It’s key to understand here that you need a person in your life who’s looking to give you insight and perspective.
 The best person for this job is a good doctor who guides you in the right direction and keeps empathy towards your problem.

-PCOS is a life adjustment and you need to be smart about your choices that can improve your overall health conditions.
-You can feel your body betraying you on many levels but that must not encourage you to fiending for desperate measures like extreme diets.
+PCOS is a life adjustment, and you need to be smart about your choices that can improve your overall health conditions.
+You can feel your body betraying you on many levels, but that must not encourage you to fiending for desperate measures like extreme diets.

 But all you need is to slow down and meet my body where it is at.
 Empower it with health and learn to live with your condition one day at a time.